 The Pedestrian Advisory Committee (PAC) provides a forum for citizens to become involved in establishing goals and policies for pedestrians in the city and for the Bureau of Transportation's services.
 The group represents a cross-section of Portland citizens including walking and mobility advocates, neighborhood activities, environmental design professionals, and citizens-at-large.
 In addition, the Pedestrian Coordinator assists with the PAC's efforts to advocate for pedestrian issues both in house and in the community.

 The Portland Pedestrian Advisory Committee works to make Portland a better city for pedestrians.
 We advise City Council and City staff on transportation issues that affect pedestrians and the pedestrian environment.
 If these issues are of concern to you, consider applying to be a member of the City of Portland Pedestrian Advisory Committee.

 The Portland Pedestrian Advisory Committee is a standing citizen advisory committee active since the early 1990s.
 The purpose of the Portland Pedestrian Advisory Committee is to advise the Mayor and City Council and City departments on all matters that encourage and enhance walking as a means of transportation, recreation, wellness, and environmental enhancement.

-David Aulwes (Chair), Roger Averbeck, Don Baack, David Crout, Marianne Fitzgerald, Rebecca Hamilton, Melissa Kaganovich, Arlene Kimura, Erin Kelley, Doug Klotz (Vice Chair), Rod Merrick, Noel Mickelberry, Elizabeth Mros-O'Hara, Suzanne Stahl and Jonathan Winslow.
+Rebecca Hamilton (Co-Chair), Roger Averbeck (Co-Chair), Don Baack, Chase Ballew, Anthony Buczek, David Crout, Marianne Fitzgerald, Melissa Kaganovich, Arlene Kimura, Erin Kelley, Doug Klotz, Rod Merrick, Elizabeth Mros-O'Hara, Eve Nilenders, and Suzanne Stahl.

 Staff contact or more information: Sara Schooley, Pedestrian Coodinator, 503-823-4589, firstname.lastname@example.org.